retooth2/xenharmlib/doc/periodic_package.rst

-Because the mask is operating on an infinite series with the purpose of extracting a finite scale, ellipsis symbols (:code:`...`) are not allowed on the first or last position of an infinite series index mask:
+Because the mask is operating on an infinite series with the purpose of extracting a finite scale, ellipsis symbols (:code:`...`) are not allowed in the first or last position of an infinite series index mask:

 .. testcode::